Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 Age
 ```

-- By experimenting with the samples, you can observe 'logical' changes in preferences with age.
+- By selecting different samples, you can observe "expected" changes in preferences with age.
-- The `Adults (30-39)` group clearly deviates from the trend in some samples.
+- The `Adults (30-39)` group clearly deviates from the trends in some samples.
 Maybe it's the midlife crisis hitting, reality check time, or just some
 wonky data.

 ---8<--- "./filter_selectors.html"